-From January 1, 2021, the European Union will launch an additional security measure, an automatic ETIAS system, designed to screen out travelers who may be a threat to the EU and to fight against illegal migration.
-Now, all citizens of countries that have obtained visa-free entry agreements with Schengen (including Ukrainians) will have to apply for it.
+The European Union will launch an additional security measure, an automatic ETIAS system, designed to screen out travelers who may be a threat to the EU and to fight against illegal migration.
+Now, citizens of countries that have obtained visa-free entry agreements with Schengen (including Ukrainians) will have to apply for it.
 Though, there are several nationals and categories exempt from the ETIAS requirement.

 Some Ukrainians think that ETIAS is a kind of analogue to the visa system, which will abolish visa free travels to the EU, but it is not so.

 ETIAS stands for the European Travel Information and Authorisation System.
 It was announced by the European Commission in November 2016 and was implemented into legislation in September 2018.
 The intention of forming the system was to improve the security of EU member states within the Schengen region by capturing data on travellers that currently visit the area without a visa.